-F is the Fresnel term.
-It describes how light is reflected from each smooth microfacet, and can be obtained from the Fresnel equations.
+$F_m$ describes how light is reflected from each smooth microfacet, and can be obtained from the Fresnel equations.
 The parameters to the Fresnel Equations are index of refraction (n), extinction coefficient (k), and angle of illumination.

-The parameters for the Cook-Torrance model are summarized as:
+The parameters for the Cook-Torrance model are summarized thus:

-$k_d$ is the diffuse reflection constant for the material.
+$k_d$ is the diffuse reflection constant for the material;

-$k_s$ is the specular reflection constant for the material.
+$k_s$ is the specular reflection constant for the material;

-m is the rms slope.
+m is the rms slope;

-n is the index of refraction.
+n is the index of refraction: